PatelAbhay/Amazon-Web-Scrapper/README.md

         * By Price
         * Shipping Cost/Prime Availability
         * Number of Stars
-* Fix bug where the tracker fails to get product price on the third iteration
+* Fix bug where the tracker fails to get product price on the third iteration (present only in master branch)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)